 Local fixed route transit service is provided by the Metropolitan Transit Authority of Harris County, or Metro.
 Metro's service area consists of 1,660 miles and approximately 84,000,000 passenger trips served in 2019.
-In Jersey Village, the service consists of two fixed route commuter The following action items address issues related to transportation and lines that serve downtown Houston from the Northwest Station Park circulation discovered through the planning process. and Ride located at West Road and Castlebridge Drive, with a direct trips served are via commuter busses.
+In Jersey Village, the service consists of two fixed route commuter The following action items address issues related to transportation and lines that serve downtown Houston from the Northwest Station Park circulation discovered through the planning process. and Ride located at West Road and Castlebridge Drive, with a direct express ramp to the U.S. 290 HOV lane.
+Metro has considerable success GOALT.
+HIGHLIGHT THE CITY'S IMAGE AS A SPECIAL with its commuter service, and approximately 10% of the passenger COMMUNITY BY ENHANCING THE VISUAL CHARACTER OF trips served are via commuter busses.